 Welcome to the Vancouver CBT Centre.
-We are a group of psychologists and doctoral psychology students with extensive and specialized experience in evidence-based treatments, including cognitive-behaviour therapy (CBT) and mindfulness-based cognitive therapy (MBCT).
+We are a group of mental health professionals, including psychologists, counsellors, and doctoral psychology students with extensive and specialized experience in evidence-based treatments, including cognitive-behaviour therapy (CBT) and mindfulness-based cognitive therapy (MBCT).
 The Vancouver CBT Centre was originally founded by the clinical team from the former UBC Anxiety Disorders Clinic.
-We specialize in treating complex and severely disabling anxiety disorders, as well as clinical depression and eating disorders
+We specialize in treating complex and severely disabling anxiety disorders, including obsessive-compulsive disorder, panic disorder, generalized anxiety disorder, social anxiety disorder, health anxiety (illness anxiety disorder), and post-traumatic stress disorder, as well as clinical depression and chronic health conditions.